 Soros Economic Development Fund

-George Soros, a billionaire philanthropist, launched the Soros Economic Development Fund as part of the Open Society Foundations.
-He contributed around $18billion to the Open Society Foundation, where $90 million was invested in impact ventures.
+A billionaire philanthropist, George Soros, launched the Soros Economic Development Fund as part of the Open Society Foundations.
+He contributed around $ 18 billion to the Open Society Foundation, where $90 million was invested in impact ventures.

-The Soros Economic Development Fund supports ‘open societies” by promoting legal reforms, democracy, journalism, higher education, and more.
+The Soros Economic Development Fund supports ‘open societies” by promoting legal reforms, democracy, journalism, higher education, research, and more.